wiloon/blog/content/post/java/jvm.md

 fi

-# The Sun JDK caches all name resolution results forever, which is stupid.
+# The Sun JDK caches all name resolution results forever, which is stupid

 # This forces you to restart your application if any of the backends change

 # IP.
-Instead tell it to cache names for only 10 minutes at most.
+Instead tell it to cache names for only 10 minutes at most

 FIX_DNS='-Dsun.net.inetaddr.ttl=600'